serverlessworkflow/specification/specification/README.md

 It is often the case that you want to group your workflows into small, reusable logical units that perform certain needed functionality.
 Even though you can use the Event or Callback states to call externally deployed services (via function), at times there is a need to include/inject another serverless workflow (from classpath/local file system etc, depending on the implementation logic).
-In that case you would use the SubFlow State.
+In that case you would use the SubFlow state.
-It also allows users to model their workflows with reusability and logical grouping in mind.
+It also allows developers to model their workflows with reusability and logical grouping in mind.

-This state allows you to include/inject a uniquely identified sub-workflow and start its execution.
+This state allows developers to include/inject a uniquely identified sub-workflow and start its execution.
 Another use of this state is within [branches](#parallel-state-branch) of the [Parallel State](#Parallel-State).
 Instead of having to define all states in each branch, you could separate the branch states into individual sub-workflows and call the SubFlow state as a single state in each.

 Sub-workflows must have a defined start and end states.
-The waitForCompletion property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.
+The 'waitForCompletion' property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.

 Each sub-workflow receives the same copy of the SubFlow state's data input.
-If waitForCompletion property is set to true, sub-workflows have the ability to edit the parent's workflow data.
+If the 'waitForCompletion' property is set to `true`, sub-workflows have the ability to edit the parent's workflow data.
-If this property is set to false, data access to parent's workflow should not be allowed.
+If the 'waitForCompletion' property is set to `false`, data access to the parent workflow should not be allowed.

 Sub-workflows inherit all the [function](#Function-Definition) and [event](#Event-Definition) definitions of their parent workflow.